backbone-paginator/backbone.paginator/README.md

         // @param-name for how many results the request should skip ahead to
         skipAttribute: '$skip',

+        // @param-name for the direction to sort in
+        sortAttribute: '$sort',

         // @param-name for field to sort by
         orderAttribute: 'orderBy',